 Articles

-Scarlets show grit and opportunism to make their own luck Posted over 9 years ago
+Scarlets show grit and opportunism to make their own luck Posted about 10 years ago

 It was Brad Gilbert, the American tennis coach that counts Andre Agassi and Andy Murray among his former clients, who coined the phrase ‘winning ugly’.
 At least, he is the man who wrote a book on the subject such was his fascination with mental grit.